shrukan/nvim-config/README.md

 # Neovim Config

-This is my neovim basic config for web applications with go in the backend.
-Furthermore, it also supports lua.
+This is my current neovim configuration built from scratch.

+## Plugins

 ## Known problems